 Sowbugs or woodlice prefer damp hiding spots under decaying wood.

 Known for disrupting picnics and other outdoor events, ants are among the most common outdoor insects.
 Left unchecked, they often venture into homes in search of moisture and food, earning the title of America's leading household pests.
 While some ants return to outdoor nests after foraging inside, others take up residence indoors unless they're stopped before they come in.
 Once indoors, ants may contaminate food, spread disease and even cause structural damage.

-Common ant species vary in length from 1/16 to 3/8 inch, with colors ranging from translucent yellow to black.5 These social insects live in colonies that can number in the tens or hundreds of thousands, depending on the species.
+Common ant species (not counting invasive fire ants) vary in length from 1/16 to 3/8 inch, with colors ranging from translucent yellow to black.5 These social insects live in colonies that can number in the tens or hundreds of thousands, depending on the species.
 Though ants don't damage plants directly, some types contribute to damage by protecting plant pests such as aphids and scales from natural insect predators.
 The ants feed on "honeydew," the sweet, sticky substance these plant-damaging pests excrete.

 Ants protect honeydew-producing pests such as aphids.

 Tender, young seedlings and garden transplants are favorite cutworm targets.
 As their name suggests, these pests cut into or through plant stems.
 Most of their damage occurs at night.
 Some types prefer garden veggies, such as cabbage or peppers.
 Others attack turf grasses and shear grass blades at their base.